Servings: 4 serving(s)

 - Salt & pepper to taste

-Cook on a 450 F barbeque, starting on the skin side.
+- Cook on a 450 F barbecue, starting on the skin side.
 (Four to five minutes on each side should give you a moist salmon) This can also be cooked in a 450 F oven, if you’re BBQ-challenged like I am.